 In this guide, we will look at dust collection as a system.
-We’ll then discuss each individual component of the system and how it can help or hurt overall performance.
-Then, we’ll talk about what to consider as you work to achieve the best design for your specific individual needs.
+We will then discuss each individual component and how it can help or hurt overall performance.
+Then we will talk about what to consider as you work toward the best design for your specific needs.
 I will also show you two videos of two different systems I set up and used here in my workshop.
 Video 1 shows a low cost dust collector system with great performance that I used for over a year.
-Video 2 shows the ultimate small dust collector system which is what I am currently using.
+Video 2 shows the ultimate small dust collector system, which is what I am currently using.

 Dust Collection & Your Health